mayanklonkar/Shape-Tracing-with-Robotic-Arm/README.md

 <image src="https://user-images.githubusercontent.com/108993449/197596223-350a1840-f1d7-459b-b260-47adfec11647.png" width="350" height="250">
   </p>

-For our 3 Dof manipulator arm ,we studied and implemented the following-
+For our 3 DoF manipulator arm ,we studied and implemented the following-

 - Forward Kinematics
 - Inverse Kinematics